Please enable JavaScript to view this site.

 Product Updates - After the server installation is implemented, you must remember that your method of applying R:BASE program updates has changed.
 When running an R:BASE update, be sure to use the "Server Update" button, which will drop all the program and DLL files into the specified directory.

-Launching the R:BASE Compiled Help (.CHM) - For those who are running the R:BASE "development" environment from a network installation and will launch the compiled help files (.CHM) from the network drive, the help files will not display properly.
-The usual message displayed is a "Action canceled" screen.
-This is the result of a Microsoft Security update that prevents users from running compiled Help files (.CHM) on network drives, as it may pose a threat.
+Launching the R:BASE Compiled Help (.CHM) - For those who are running the R:BASE development environment from a network installation and will launch the compiled help files (.CHM) from the network drive, the help files will not display properly.
+This is the result of a Microsoft security update which prevents users from running compiled Help files (.CHM) on network drives, as it may pose a threat.
 R:BASE Technologies, Inc. has no control over how the compiled help files are displayed, as this is an operating system update.
 Users may otherwise store and launch the R:BASE Help files on the local hard drives of the computers.
-This would be beneficial to any R:BASE user with the program installed on the network, and to any custom application where they to run their own compiled help.

 See Also Customizing the End User's Computer